liujiaruirz/EZParking/README.md

 ### User Stories/Features added:
 1. Parking spots available time changes as the time elapses
 2. Allows users to click "going" for parking spots and see number of people going for each spot
+3. Show address and information of each spot on the map